QuinnSL03/HL-Clean-Up/README.md

-@Quinn Lindsey
+@Quinn Lindsey Updated: 7/15/2025
-@7/15/2025

-Cleanup Automation Bot
+**Cleanup Automation Bot**
 Project Overview

-Essential Components            Program Name        Progress
-1. Pitchbook Tree Generator     (PBTree)            (95%)
-2. Retool Inputer & Comparison  (RetoolBot)         (95%)
-4. Google AI Agent Search       (GoogleAgent)       (0%)

-Lesser Components
+**Essential Components**
+Component            	            Program Name            Progress Pitchbook Tree Generator	    PBTree	            95% Retool Inputer & Comparison	    RetoolBot	            95% Google AI Agent Search	            GoogleAgent	            0%

+**Lesser Components**
+Component	                                            Progress
-4. CapIQ Comparison                                 (0%)
+CapIQ Comparison	                                    0%
-5. Simple UI Interface                              (90%)
+Simple UI Interface                                         90%

-Flow of the program with only the Essential Components:
+**Flow of the program with only the Essential Components**

-1. PBTree is given a list of root pitchbook ids from the cleanup Queue by RetoolBot.
+PBTree is given a list of root pitchbook ids from the cleanup Queue by RetoolBot.

-2. User then checks off the companies in the UI that are needed to be scraped.
+The user then checks off the companies in the UI that are needed to be scraped.

-2. PBTree runs the recursive crawler on those companies and saves the data for each company and it's affialtes in a JSON tree file.
+PBTree runs the recursive crawler on those companies and saves the data for each company and its affiliates in a JSON tree file.

-3. RetoolBot inputs relevant info (PB IDs, Websites, Former names, Legal Names) for each company & child from the JSON tree into the retool search and adds the records as children automatically if a match is found.
+RetoolBot inputs relevant info (PB IDs, Websites, Former names, Legal Names) for each company & child from the JSON tree into the retool search and adds the records as children automatically if a match is found.

-4. RetoolBot then compares the pitchbook data of each records to it's salesforce record and raises warnings if a mismatch between the data is found.
+RetoolBot then compares the pitchbook data of each record to its Salesforce record and raises warnings if a mismatch between the data is found.

-5. Google Agent then checks the work of the bot and reviews the mismatched data.
+The Google Agent then checks the work of the bot and reviews the mismatched data.

-5. User then goes into the cleanup queue and reviews the raised mismatches & the work of the bot.
+The user then goes into the cleanup queue and reviews the raised mismatches & the work of the bot.

-PBTree
+**PBTree**
 ├── Features Working
 │   ├── Recursive generation of a structure
 │   ├── Auto login & cookies caching